yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/sms-template.md

 ### 2.5 DLT Limitations

-1. Promotional are for non-customers
+1. Promotional are for non-customers.
-2. Service-explicit, Service-inferred/service implicit, transactional for customers
+2. Service-explicit, Service-inferred/service implicit, transactional for customers.
-3. There is no limit on number of variables inside a template
+3. There is no limit on number of variables inside a template.
-4. At Max, 30 characters can be passed as a variable
+4. A Maximum of 30 characters can be passed as a variable.
-5. Brand name should be mentioned in the message template
+5. Brand name should be mentioned in the message template.

 ### 2.6 Run campaigns